Azure advanced threat detection

 Get alerts about access to a privileged role.

-Operations Management Suite (OMS) is a Microsoft cloud-based IT management solution that helps you manage and protect your on-premises and cloud infrastructure.
-Because OMS is implemented as a cloud-based service, you can have it up and running quickly with minimal investment in infrastructure services.
+Log Analytics is a Microsoft cloud-based IT management solution that helps you manage and protect your on-premises and cloud infrastructure.
+Because Log Analytics is implemented as a cloud-based service, you can have it up and running quickly with minimal investment in infrastructure services.
 New security features are delivered automatically, saving ongoing maintenance and upgrade costs.

-In addition to providing valuable services on its own, OMS can integrate with System Center components, such as System Center Operations Manager, to extend your existing security management investments into the cloud.
-System Center and OMS can work together to provide a full hybrid management experience.
+In addition to providing valuable services on its own, Log Analytics can integrate with System Center components, such as System Center Operations Manager, to extend your existing security management investments into the cloud.
+System Center and Log Analytics can work together to provide a full hybrid management experience.

 Holistic security and compliance posture

-The OMS Security and Audit dashboard provides a comprehensive view into your organization’s IT security posture, with built-in search queries for notable issues that require your attention.
-The Security and Audit dashboard is the home screen for everything related to security in OMS.
+The Log Analytics Security and Audit dashboard provides a comprehensive view into your organization’s IT security posture, with built-in search queries for notable issues that require your attention.
+The Security and Audit dashboard is the home screen for everything related to security in Log Analytics.
 It provides high-level insight into the security state of your computers.
 You can also view all events from the past 24 hours, 7 days, or any other custom timeframe.

-The OMS Security and Audit dashboard is organized into four major categories:
+The Log Analytics Security and Audit dashboard is organized into four major categories:

 Security Domains: Lets you further explore security records over time; access malware assessments; update assessments; view network security, identity, and access information; view computers with security events; and quickly access the Azure Security Center dashboard.